Sapir, Israel: History

 The village was established in 1979 and is named after Pinchas Sapir.
 It was planned by the architect Gershon Tzippor and was founded primarily to provide housing for municipal workers of the regional council.
 As time passed, its nature changed.
-As of 2006 it houses mostly people of various professions, as opposed to other settlements of the Aravah, which mostly do agriculture.
+As of 2006 it houses mostly people of various professions, as opposed to other settlements of the Arava, which mostly do agriculture.

 Near the community there is a nature park and an airstrip.